(Faculty Senate Recommended Revision - April 26, 2013)

 11) Implementation of approved major and minor programs consistent with the recommendations of the APC and approved by the University of Southern Indiana Board of Trustees and the ICHE.

-12) Program Submission Process schematic below:
+12) Program Submission Process below:

 Initial Program Submission to New Program Development Committee